 Design Proposal.
 The written business proposal, along with letters, contracts, e-mails, presentations and critiques are facts of life for visual communicators.
 Effective writing becomes an increasingly important skill as designers progress in their careers-most new business starts with a proposal and quote-which are written by design firm owners and senior managers.
 Proposals may also be prepared for "in-house clients," but are most often used as a means of gaining new business-as part of a pitch to a new or existing client, or in response to an R.f.P.
 (Request for Proposal)-a general casting call to which many designers and firms may respond.
 While all proposals are different, they share common features.
 The proposal likely summarizes the needs of the project and analyzes the current piece (in the case of a revision) with observations about how well the current version works.
 The heart of the proposal is a discussion of what an effective solution might accomplish, and how design, imagery and words might be used to achieve that result.
-Proposals are qoal-oriented they rarely discuss aesthetics in more than general terms or color, typefaces and paper at all.
+Proposals are goal-oriented-they rarely discuss aesthetics in more than general terms or color, typefaces and paper at all (these topics are too esoteric for most clients to bother with).
 Many proposals also have a cost estimate based on parameters outlined in the proposal or project requirements and a payment schedule.
-There is also a cover letter which thanks the client, summarizes major points of the proposal, and summarizes specific qualifications of designer for the work in question.
-Some proposals include a visual component.
+There is also usually a cover letter thanking the client, summarizing major points of the proposal, and noting specific qualifications of designer for the work in question.
+Many proposals include a visual component.